gurgentus/CCST-Sim/README.md

  - [ ] Optimal control: add minimal time orbit transfer solver using maximum principle and boundary problem solver
  - [ ] Testing
  - [ ] Controls toolbox with basic algorithms (mixed C++ and calls to Python libraries, eventually all C++ for performance improvement)
- - [ ] Add higher order perturbation effects to motion models (tide contribution, drag, third-body effects, solar radiation, Earth radiation, etc)
+ - [ ] Add path planning simulations for the car module
  - [ ] Testing, bug fixes
  - [ ] Optimize code design for modularity and OOP for easy extensions to other models and simulations
- - [ ] Add fancier satellite simulation as a module with a tutorial describing how to add modules
+ - [ ] Add a tutorial describing how to add new modules
  - [ ] Add full 6DF module

 [//]: # (Image References)